Learning decouples accuracy and reaction time for rapid decisions in a transitive inference task

 This article is not in any list yet, why not save it to one of your lists.Abstract

-The accumulation of evidence over time formalized in the drift diffusion model (DDM), has become one of the most prevalent models of deliberative decision-making.
-To better understand the role of latent variables during a serial learning task, in which decisions were made rapidly and did not show typical accuracy and response time patterns, we fit behavioral data with a DDM using PyDDM (Shinn et al., 2020).
-We trained macaque monkeys (N = 3) on a transitive inference transfer task in which they learned the implied order in a ranked list of 7 novel pictures in each behavioral session, indicating their choices by making saccadic eye movements.
+The accumulation of evidence over time, formalized in the drift diffusion model (DDM), has become a prevalent model of deliberative decision-making.
+Here, we adapted this model to understand better the role of latent variables in a serial learning task where decisions were made rapidly and did not show typical accuracy and response time patterns.
+We fit behavioral data using PyDDM (Shinn et al., 2020).
+We trained macaque monkeys (N = 3) on a transitive inference transfer task.
+They learned the implied order in a ranked list of 7 novel pictures in each behavioral session, indicating their choices by making saccadic eye movements.
 They reliably learned each new list order within 200-300 trials with asymptotic accuracy of around 80-90% correct.
 Their responses showed a symbolic distance effect, with 60% accuracy for adjacent list items and 90% accuracy for the largest symbolic distance.
-Although performance accuracy improved with learning and symbolic distance, reaction times were nearly constant.
-Nevertheless, accuracy and reaction time were well fit by the generalized drift- diffusion model.
+Although performance accuracy improved with learning and symbolic distance, reaction times were nearly invariant.
+Nevertheless, both accuracy and reaction time were well fit by the generalized drift-diffusion model.
 The fits were achieved by simultaneously increasing both the evidence accumulation rate and a collapsing bound to capture the shape of the reaction time distributions.
 These results indicate that decision-making during learning and transfer in a TI task may be characterized by a “variable collapsing bound” DDM.
+These results point to a unique dynamical regime of the DDM framework during serial learning.